Choose Your Location

 But keep in mind: CVLI represents 2,500+ producers (including all the major Hollywood studios) and thousands of titles, so we are able to offer the best value by far when it comes to Church Movie licensing.

 We own the movie, do we still need a license to view or show it in public?

 Yes.
 The location requires a license regardless of who owns the movie.
 While you may own the actual movie, you are only granted the right to view it in a personal, private setting.
 Any public screening requires a license.

 Once I have my license, do I need to call CVLI and obtain permission to show a covered movie?

-No. Your Certificate of License states your right under copyright law to show copyrighted motion pictures and other programs that are available for rental or purchase in any legal format, such as DVDs, in your specified facility, without the need to contact us.
+No. The moment you purchase the license you are covered to legally use authorized movies in your church activities.
+Your Certificate of License states your right under copyright law to show copyrighted motion pictures and other programs that are available for rental or purchase in any legal format, such as: Blu-ray, DVD, digital download or streaming in your specified facility, without the need to contact us.